Joseph L. Romano: Investigation by Italian authorities

 At the time of the Hassan Nasr kidnapping, Romano was commander of the 31st Security Forces Squadron stationed in Aviano Air Base near Venice.
 On June 27, 2005, he was made subject of a Europe-wide arrest warrant, centering on contentions of Italian authorities that he was in charge of security operations during the kidnapping of Nasr in February, 2003.
 The subsequent formal transmission of the arrest warrants to the Eurojust judicial coordination office meant that they became immediately effective throughout all E.U. member countries, and that Romano and all 22 other U.S. nationals named in the warrant were subject to immediate arrest within their respective jurisdictions.
 Among the evidentiary points cited in the warrant, issued by the Tribunale di Milano, were the fact that one of the four subscribed numbers traced by authorities as having transmitted from the scene of the kidnapping to Aviano was "assigned to, owned and used by" Col. Romano.

 A formal indictment was issued by Judge Caterina Interlandi on February 16, 2007.
 Romano - the only military officer among the 26 U.S. nationals indicted - has refused to comment on the allegations.
 "I have nothing to say," he has said, referring questions about the "alleged incident that I'm supposedly involved in" to Air Force senior leadership and the service's public affairs office.

-On November 4, 2009, Romano, along with 22 other Americans, was convicted in absentia in an Italian court for his alleged role in the Hassn Nasr kidnapping.
+On November 4, 2009, Romano, along with 22 other Americans, was convicted in absentia in an Italian court for his alleged role in the Hassan Nasr kidnapping.
 The judge in the case, Oscar Maggi, sentenced Romano to five years in prison.
 However, it is very unlikely Romano will ever serve any time.
 Reacting to the verdict, Pentagon press secretary Geoff S. Morrell stated "Our view is the Italian court has no jurisdiction over Lieutenant Colonel (Joseph) Romano and should have immediately dismissed the charges.
 Now that they have not, we will, of course, explore what options we have going forward".
 Referring to all the convictions, State Department spokesman Ian Kelly stated "We are disappointed by the verdicts against the Americans and Italians charged in Milan for their alleged involvement in the case involving Egyptian cleric Abu Omar".